-Abode Smart Security Tech vs. Abode Iota Equipment
+Abode Smart Security kits vs. Abode Iota all-in-one

 Both Abode systems come with all the essential ingredients to guard your home.
 They come with tiny, easily-installed contact sensors for doors and windows and key fobs to arm and disarm your system remotely.

-The Iota’s Gateway hub is its biggest advantage.
+But the Iota all-in-one hub is the star of Abode’s equipment lineup.
 On top of a built-in motion sensor, this sleek control center also has a camera, two-way speaker, siren, and indicator light.